 |40||Sheerness: Mile Town||8.6.1976||2.8.2000||Mile Town Appraisal||-|

 ||-||Sittingbourne High Street (March 2011)|

 * including Church House and Luton House ** See re-designated area maps above

-If your conservation area query has not been answered from the information contained on this page, you can click to request a call back from the conservation officer.
+If your Conservation Area query has not been answered from the information contained on this page, you can click to request a call back from the Design & Conservation Manager.

-For more information visit the English Heritage website.
+For more information visit the Historic England website.